 For instance “Haal-E-Dil” means Dil Ka Haal or The State (Condition) of Heart,

-“Shehenshah-E-Taj” means Taj Ka Shehenshah or The Emperor of the Taj.
+“Shehenshah-E-Hind” means Hind Ka Shehenshah or The Emperor of Hind.

 Similarly “Shah-E-Shehenshah” used in reference of Guru Gobind Singh Ji means Shehenshahon Ka Shah or The Ultimate Emperor of all Emperors.